Dr. Robert S. Balog

 • B.S.
 Rutgers University, College of Engineering, New Brunswick, NJ USA, 1996

-1. Texas A&M University at Qatar, Department of Electrical and Computer Engineering, Doha, QATAR (joint appointment with TAMU College Station), Associate Professor (with tenure), August 1, 2015 – Present
+- Texas A&M University at Qatar, Department of Electrical and Computer Engineering, Doha, Qatar (joint appointment with Texas A&M University in College Station), Associate Professor (with tenure), August 1, 2015 – September 1, 2020

-4. Middle East Technical University, Ankara, TURKEY, Visiting Scientist Fellow, July 2012
+- Middle East Technical University, Ankara, Turkey, Visiting Scientist Fellow, July 2012

-5. SolarBridge Technologies, Austin, Tx, USA (formerly SmartSpark Energy Systems, Champaign, IL; acquired by SunPower in October 2014), Senior Engineer, August 2006 – August 2009
+- SolarBridge Technologies, Austin, TX, USA (formerly SmartSpark Energy Systems, Champaign, IL; acquired by SunPower in October 2014), Senior Engineer, August 2006 – August 2009

 • ENGR 111 – Foundations of Engineering